How A Franchise Goes Global

 Another international challenge that often comes into play is the challenge of operating an American-based franchise under the rules of a foreign government.
 Weinstocks says they tackled this problem by identifying the right government officials, building relationships with them, and making sure all operations (especially financially) were done by the book.
 Ever-changing rules, regulations, and economies can affect franchise business operations.

 Overseas communication with the franchisor can pose problems to the international franchisee.
-Today's technology - tools like Skype and traditional email - can help bridge the communication gap.
+Today's technology can help bridge the communication gap.

 International franchising can be complex and offer its own unique set of challenges.
 But if you focus on local markets and culture, partner with the right people at the right locations, and tweak the concept to address local customer desires, it can be a profitable endeavor.